I’m Too Sexy for My Genes

 If you are looking for a conservative approach to life, and want to find a blog that praises you for taking no risks while safely maneuvering through the twists and turns on life’s road – you have come to the wrong place.

 Hello!
-This is Ms. Cheevious!
+I am Ms. Cheevious!
 Adventurous – Fun – Cute – Cuddly (just making sure you’re still there) – and I really do try with all of my heart to be brave and make BRAVE choices.
 Being brave is a choice and bravery is something you must consciously make an effort to practice.

 I love life, and I really do – on purpose - take REAL, sometimes SCARY, LIFE-CHANGING RISKS.
 Not always.
 But I certainly try not to make choices out of fear.
 And yet, somehow I still ENJOY EVERY MOMENT, and I have no regrets.
 I truly believe this quote, and I’ve used it before: